itsmiguela/Miguela_Vistar_ShoppingCartActivity/README.md

 Day 1
-On the first day, I established the foundation of the program.
-I created a Product class to store essential information such as the product ID, name, price, and remaining stock.
-Additionally, I implemented a DisplayProduct() method to present the product details in the menu.
+On the first day, I established the foundation of the program.I designed a specialized Product class tailored for an appliance inventory, incorporating essential attributes such as unique product IDs, model names, unit prices, and current stock levels.
+To facilitate a professional user interface, I implemented the DisplayProduct() method, which standardizes how technical specifications and pricing for each appliance are rendered within the system menu.

 Day 2
-The second day focused on developing the core functionality of the system.
-I initialized an array to store the product objects and utilized a loop to display the store menu.
-I also implemented user input handling and applied int.TryParse() to ensure proper validation and prevent errors caused by invalid or non-numeric inputs.
+The second day was dedicated to building the interactive elements and ensuring the program could handle user activity reliably.
+I initialized an array to store multiple appliance objects and developed a structured loop to keep the Appliance Store menu active for the user.
+To maintain system stability, I integrated int.TryParse() to validate all numerical inputs and prevent the application from crashing due to typing errors.
+This phase focused heavily on creating a smooth user experience where the menu remains accessible until the user chooses to exit.
+These technical measures provided the necessary security to ensure the program operates professionally under various conditions.

 Day 3
-On the final day, I completed the shopping cart features.
-The program is now capable of calculating totals, validating stock availability, and updating inventory after each transaction.
-I also implemented a receipt system that applies a 10% discount for purchases totaling ₱5000 or more.
-Furthermore, I ensured that duplicate items in the cart are handled correctly and improved the overall output presentation.
+The final phase of development involved the integration of complex logic to manage the shopping cart and final transactions.
+I programmed the system to automatically calculate the total cost, verify that items are currently in stock, and subtract purchased units from the inventory.
+To provide a professional service experience, I also included a logic check that applies a 10% discount whenever a customer's total reaches ₱5,000 or more.
+The project concluded with the creation of an organized receipt system that lists all selected appliances and provides a clear final balance.
+This completed the transition from a simple list of items to a fully functioning point-of-sale application.

 AI Usage

-AI tools were utilized in this project to assist with debugging and improving the program’s logic.
-The prompts used included:

-Fix errors in my code

-AI provided guidance in organizing the code structure and refining the logic to meet the project requirements.
-It also helped in identifying and resolving errors.
-After using AI, I carefully reviewed and revised the code to ensure a complete understanding of its functionality before final submission.
+During the development lifecycle, I utilized AI tools to assist with technical debugging and to refine the overall logic of the source code.
+By using specific prompts to identify syntax errors, I was able to reorganize the program structure for better efficiency and clarity.
+Every suggestion provided by the AI was carefully reviewed and manually tested to confirm it met the specific requirements of the appliance store project.
+This collaborative approach allowed me to resolve complex bugs while maintaining a deep personal understanding of how the program functions.
+Final revisions were made to ensure the code was polished, professional, and ready for submission.